EngrProsper/Grouped-data-with-pandas-and-matplotlib-/README.md

 Sample output (from the chart):
 North America: High revenue (~$8,000) and units (~400).
 Europe, Asia, South America: Varying metrics with age groups like 18-24 to 55+.
-[Insert screenshot or image of the Matplotlib chart here, e.g., upload 'revenue_units_chart.JPG' to your repo and add: �] [Insert screenshot or image of the Excel output here, e.g., upload 'excel_screenshot.png' to your repo and add: Google